 When establishing compensation levels for executive officers, we may participate in annual industry surveys.
 These industry surveys include executive compensation information for select executive officers' positions.
 The surveys are conducted by independent consultants and they provide information on salaries and other incentive programs in effect at comparative oil and gas companies.

 Summary Compensation Table

-The following table sets forth information concerning the total compensation paid during the years ended December 31, 2016, 2017 and 2018 to our Named Executive Officers.
+The following table sets forth information concerning the total compensation earned during the years ended December 31, 2019, 2020 and 2021 to our Named Executive Officers.